 Many brands are now experimenting with using vegetable-based PU, made from plant oils.
 This decreases many of the chemical hazards associated with making PU, and makes the PU more biodegradable.
 Good Guys Don't Wear Leather have introduced a zero CO2 emissions vegan leather in their footwear, made from polymers derived from natural renewable sources such as cereals and vegetable seeds; whilst Watson & Wolfe use a PU vegan leather made from over 50% zero carbon plant oils.

 Both these fabrics are high quality vegan leathers made from ultra-fine polyester or nylon fibres.
 Micronappa is similar to nappa leather whilst Microsuede is similar to suede.
 Both fabrics are breathable, soft to touch, long-lasting, waterproof and easy to clean.
 Noah and Mesa Shoes are examples of several brands making great use of both fabrics in their collections.

 Most of our brands use vegan leathers made from recycled PU and other recycled plastics such as PET (made from plastic bottles) in place of virgin PU and polyester – either in part or completely.
 These include Hemincuff, Mesa Shoes, and Hozen (over 90% of their 2020 collection is made from recycled materials).
-Additionally, many brands use recycled plastics for their linings, including Expressions NYC, Osier and Lo.
+Additionally, many brands use recycled plastics for their linings, including Expressions NYC and Osier.

 Apple Skin Leather